• Government of Jharkhand

 Co-operative Movement in Jharkhand

 Co-operative movement in India was started primarily for dealing with the problem of rural credit.
 The Co-operative movement in Jharkhand started like other states with registration/organization of Rural Agricultural Credit Co-operative Societies with the enactment of Co-operative Societies Act 1904.
 There is qualitative and quantitative progress in cooperative act after 1904 on time to time according to need of that time.
 In 1935, Bihar and Orissa Co-operative Societies Act 1935 was enacted and that was amended time to time.
-Also Bihar Cooperative Societies rules 1959 and Bihar Self supporting Cooperative Societies Act 1996 (Act II, 1997) was enacted in Bihar.
+Also Bihar Co-operative Societies rules 1959 and Bihar Self supporting Co-operative Societies Act 1996 (Act II, 1997) was enacted in Bihar.

-With the re-organization of Jharkhand State, Bihar Co-operative Societies Act 1935 and Bihar Self supporting Co-operative Societies Act 1996 and Bihar Co-operative Societies rules 1959 as amended 1997 have been adopted in Jharkhand state.
-Jharkhand Co-operative Societies Act 1935 amended in 2011 and 2015 while Jharkhand Self supporting Co-operative Societies Act 1996 was amended in 2015.
+With the re-organization of Jharkhand State, Bihar Co-operative Societies Act 1935 and Bihar Self Supporting Co-operative Societies Act 1996 and Bihar Co-operative Societies rules 1959 as amended 1997 have been adopted in Jharkhand state.
+Jharkhand Co-operative Societies Act 1935 amended in 2011 and 2015 while Jharkhand Self Supporting Co-operative Societies Act 1996 was amended in 2015.
 Jharkhand Co-operative Societies rules have amended in 2012.
-At present there are one (01) State Co-operative Bank Ltd. and one(01) District Central Co-operative Bank, two(02) Urban Co-operative Banks, six (06) Co-operative federations, one regional handloom weavers Co-operative uUnion, 2028 LAMPS, 2384 PACS, one (01) farmers service society, 77 VMSS and 7100 special type cooperative societies in the state.
+At present there are one (01) State Co-operative Bank Ltd. and one(01) District Central Co-operative Bank, two(02) Urban Co-operative Banks, six (06) Co-operative federations, one regional handloom weavers Co-operative Union, 2028 LAMPS, 2384 PACS, one (01) farmers service society, 77 VMSS and 7100 special type co-operative societies in the state.

 RCS Jharkhand